 - Protein Leverage

 - The Way Forward

 My Seventh-Day Adventist Background

-While it’s not something I usually make a big deal of, I grew up in a Seventh-Day Adventist (SDA) home and attended an SDA primary school.
-I went to church every Saturday.
-My dad spent hours each week preparing to teach Sabbath School.
+While it’s not something I usually make a big deal of, I grew up in a Seventh Day Adventist (SDA) family until I was ten.

 The SDAs believe in a plant-based way of eating that negates or minimises most animal foods and emphasises vegetables, fruits, and whole grains.

-Growing up, I pounded Sanitarium’s Weet Bix drowned in skim milk and honey before and after school every day.
+As a growing teenager, I pounded Sanitarium’s Weet Bix before and after school every day.

 The Influence of the SDA Church on Nutrition

 While my experiences may seem far from yours, it may surprise you to learn that the SDA church likely influences what and how you eat.